 By applying this trick to your style, you’ll bring in opposing elements.
 This helps not only make more of a statement with what you wear, it also demonstrates your superior styling skills.
 It shows that you know how to put outfits together in a smart and creative way!

-If you’d like a bring the fun back into your outfit planning click here for the free style guide.
+If you’d like a bring the fun back into your outfit planning click here for the free style guide, 7 steps to an incredible outfit.
 It’ll show you how to create a new outfit that you love from your old clothes!

 What are your style opposition words?
 How will you incorporate them into your style?